 But does she have to change her hair color every time she wears a different colored top?

-Overall, 55 percent said they felt better about themselves when they had a new hair color and 8 in 10 admitted their confidence levels were directly affected by their condition with their hair.
+Overall, 55 percent said they felt better about themselves with a new hair color, and 8 in 10 admitted their confidence levels were directly affected by the condition of their hair.

 So these pictures don't lie!